Teaching nouns? Here are noun lessons you can personalize. I’ve even included how to teach nouns online!

 Use task cards/stations.

 Since teaching nouns is typically done at the start of the year, I take this opportunity to establish rules and procedures.
 When students work with task cards (normally with stations), students rotate around the room, and they each have their own sheet to complete for me.
+With digital or print task cards, I can organize some student to their iPads and others to the projector.

 Working in stations allows me to circulate the room, build relationships, and clarify misconceptions.
 I also have insight into our next lessons based on understanding.
+If I need to expand my lesson on nouns, I normally see that during stations.

 Connect to literature.

 Grammar can’t just be this thing we do for ten minutes a day!
 Mention and work with the concepts, terms, and ideas by carrying nouns into the rest of your class.
+You can carry your noun lesson to other parts of class.
+Here’s an example:

 Reviewing literature with nouns is a quick way to emphasize nouns.
+If you want to connect grammar to other ideas, you can quickly add nouns to short stories.

 So often, older students hear grammar lessons and immediately believe something is wrong with their writing.
 Grammar and understanding language is much more than correcting sentences.
 Part of my job is to show students that I want to teach them about their language and to share domain-specific vocabulary with them.
 After teaching nouns, I have established the tone I want for grammar lessons, and I can easily move into pronoun and adjective lessons.